avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-azurertos-sdk/samples/wfi32iot/QUICKSTART.md

 * Select an *Entity* in the drop-down (on new/trial accounts, there will only be one option)
 * In the "Device Certificate" section, click the **"Browse"** link and navigate back to and select the "snXXXXXX_device.pem" file.
 * Click "Save & View"
-* Press the RST button on the board

 ## 7. Configuration
 To configure the WiFi Credentials and IoTConnect Account environment information, two files on the USB Mass Storage Device need to be editited.